MisukaM/GT3NATurboDataGenerator/README.md

 After all the inputs, the program will take the inputs, calculate values from them, and output the turbine kit/NA tune part data.
 If you want to modify the modifiers for pretty much anything, you can fairly simply edit the code to do so.

+Also thanks to Sal_89 for initially adding the GT4-specific engine/valvetrain types.